Oticon

-Oticon is a hearing aid manufacturer based in Copenhagen, Denmark.
-The company is a subsidiary of the Demant Group.
-It was founded in 1904 by Hans Demant, whose wife was hearing impaired.
-The company claims to be the world's second-largest manufacturer of hearing aids, and uses a management style known as "spaghetti organization" introduced by Lars Kolind under his leadership between 1988 and 1998.
+Oticon is a Danish hearing aid manufacturer based near Copenhagen in Denmark.
+The company is a subsidiary of Demant A/S. It was founded in 1904 by Hans Demant, whose wife was hearing impaired.

 Oticon has branches in several countries, including a production plant in Poland, with more than 3,000 employees worldwide.
+The company claims to be the world's second-largest manufacturer of hearing aids, and it uses a management style known as "spaghetti organization", which was introduced by Lars Kolind under his leadership between 1988 and 1998.

-In 2016, Oticon launched what they claim to be the world's first internet-connected hearing aid, called the Oticon Opn.
-The company employs an "open sound" approach designed to manage multiple speech and noise sources, even in complex listening situations.
-The company says the new OpenSound Navigator scans the environment 100 times per second to analyze and balance every sound individually.
-Environmental sounds are said to be accessible, but not disturbing.
+In 2018 Oticon was fined AUD$2.5 million and they were forced to apologise for misleading customers in Australia about hearing aids and their technology.

 Oticon Medical

 Oticon Medical is a sister company of Oticon, both being subsidiaries of the Demant Group.
 Whereas Oticon specialises in hearing aids, Oticon Medical specialises in hearing implants and released its first products in 2009.
 The company's Ponto bone conduction implant is now in its fifth generation.

 In 2013, Oticon Medical acquired Neurelec, a French producer of cochlear implants.
-Using the acquired technology, the company developed its own Neuro cochlear implant system, which received FDA approval in 2021.

 In April 2022, Demant announced it had agreed to sell Oticon Medical to Australian company Cochlear Limited for DKK850 million and would exit the hearing implant business.